 Property maintenance, security lighting, cleaning and maintenance of sidewalks and planting strips are the responsibility of the property owner, not the City of Spokane.
 Currently, the City provides a baseline level of service to public property designed to complement the efforts of the private sector to keep the public realm safe and the sidewalks clean.
-The City of Spokane is committed to maintaining its current levels of service within the East Sprague Business District.
+The City of Spokane is committed to maintaining its current levels of service within the Sprague Union District.

 How were the boundaries of the BID determined?

 The boundaries of the BID were drafted with the input of district property owners and tenants and are intended to capture the core of the district surrounding East Sprague Avenue.
 The three BID service areas were designed to reflect the level of benefit to be received by the different areas.

 Who sits on the ratepayer advisory board?

 The BID will have an advisory board comprised of ratepayers who are property owners within the BID boundary.
 The ratepayer advisory board will be current ratepayers in good standing and will represent the various business classes and geographic diversity of the district.
 The method of creating a ratepayer advisory board will be at the recommendation of the BID ratepayers and approved by the Spokane City Council.

 How will the collected assessment funds be used?

 Funds will be used for district cleanliness and landscaping, district beautification, and district branding efforts.
 The ratepayer advisory board will guide the specifics of BID program elements and revisit them every year.

 What happens when all the money isn’t spent?